ystia/yorc-a4c-plugin/CONTRIBUTING.md

 You should apply the license header to the source files.
 This is enforced by the maven build.

-To automatically applying the license header is done using `mvn com.mycila:license-maven-plugin:format`
+To automatically apply the license header use `mvn com.mycila:license-maven-plugin:format`